eth-cscs/alps-uenv/docs/uenv-linaro-forge.md

 ### Build with debug flags

 Once the uenv is loaded and activated, the program to debug must be compiled with the `-g` (for cpu) and `-G` (for gpu) debugging flags.
-For example, let's build a cuda code with  a user environment:
+For example, we can build a cuda code with a user environment:

 ```bash
 uenv start prgenv-gnu:24.2:v2